 Let’s look at Facebook’s “global community” first.

-Academics, think tanks and an early investor Facebook all agree to say that Facebook is no community.
+Some think tanks and an early investor Facebook agree to say that Facebook is no community.
 Sandy Parakilas, a former Facebook employee explains18:

 “At an even more basic level, Facebook treats its users as a commodity to be hooked into the system, surveilled and then monetized.”